Fertility issues for men

 Orchidectomy (removal of a testicle) should not affect your fertility if you have a normal testicle on the other side.
-If your other testicle is small or your sperm count is low your doctor will discuss fertility with you.
+If your other testicle is small or your sperm count is low, this may impact your fertility.
+It is important to discuss fertility with your consultant.

 Talk to your specialist nurse or consultant about how treatment might affect your fertility.

 If you’re young, single, in a same-sex relationship, or you feel you don’t want children, talking about fertility might not feel like a priority.
 But it’s best to discuss your options and ask your doctor about sperm banking, in case you want to have children in the future.